Medical Review by Heidi Moawad MD

 The most effective treatment strategies are those that take your whole self into account.
 Don’t be afraid to ask your healthcare providers about their familiarity and experience with your symptoms.

-It can also be beneficial to permit or your providers to work across disciplines.
+It can also be beneficial to permit your providers to work across disciplines.
 When your psychiatrist, primary care doctor, and therapist can exchange and update medical information, they’re more likely to understand how to support your whole body health as a care team.

 Takeaway